 From Gas to Frigid SolidIt is well established fact that heated gas atoms or molecules move with great vigor.
-In fact, gas expands as energy increases.
+In fact, gas expands as energy increases, due to increased particle momentum.
 The reverse is also true.
 Cool a gas and it shrinks.
 Particle motion decreases.
+Particle momentum decreases.
 The atoms or molecules come closer together.
 At some point a liquid forms.

 Cool the liquid further and the result is a solid.
 Keep cooling the solid, and in theory it is possible to reach the coldest known temperature.
 That temperature is absolute zero degrees Kelvin.
 What happens then?
 Does all atomic or molecular motion stop?

-Absolute Zero Degrees KelvinDespite the predictions of classical physics, at absolute zero degrees Kelvin all motion does not cease.
-The remaining motion is due to the “zero point vibrational energy.”
-That is defined as the quantum ground state for all matter.
-Those with a background in mechanics should have been able to predict this.
-The Heisenberg Uncertainty Principle dictates one cannot simultaneously describe the position and momentum of any particle.
+Absolute Zero Degrees KelvinDespite the predictions of classical physics, at absolute zero degrees Kelvin all motion will not cease.
+The remaining motion is called “zero point vibrational energy.”
+It is defined as the quantum ground state of all matter.
+The phenomenon is described by the Heisenberg Uncertainty Principle, which dictates one cannot simultaneously describe the position and momentum (mass times velocity) of any particle.

 An Interesting Result for Helium-4The most abundant form of helium is helium-4.
 The nucleus of helium-4 contains two protons, two neutrons.
 At 2.17 degrees Kelvin, helium-4 becomes super fluid.
 However, the zero-point vibrational energy for helium-4 is greater than the energy the substance would have in a solid lattice.
 So it cannot be converted into a solid, being the only known substance to fall into that category.
 There is no classical theorem to explain this.
 Only quantum mechanics describes such behavior.
 Liquid helium can be frozen if approximately 25 atmospheres of pressure are applied in the process.

 - The Simple Harmonic Oscillator